Credit Loans

 Step 5: Repay the Cash You Borrowed

-And finally, once you have used your cash, don’t forget about having to pay it back, that cash withdrawal will be added to your credit card statement and you can pay it off monthly.
+And finally, once you have used your cash, don’t forget about having to pay it back, that cash withdrawal will be added to your card statement and you can pay it off monthly.

-And so, as you can see, getting cash from a credit card that you already have is pretty straightforward.
-If you don’t have a credit card you can use immediately, you can apply for a new one.
+And so, as you can see, getting cash from a card that you already have is pretty straightforward.
+If you don’t have a card you can use immediately, you can apply for a new one.

 Some Drawbacks and Things to Consider When Getting Cash from a Credit Card

-Credit card cash advances can definitely be convenient if you already have a credit card and need fast cash; you don’t have to go through an application and wait for approval.
+Credit card cash advances can definitely be convenient if you already have a card and need fast cash; you don’t have to go through an application and wait for approval.
 And it is relatively easy to do so.
 However, it would be best to consider potential downsides and a few other variables before getting cash from your credit card.

 Your Credit Utilization Change

-When borrowing cash from a credit card, the interest rate will be higher than if you were to use your credit card as a credit transaction.
-And that cash withdrawal will start accruing interest immediately.
-So, familiarize yourself with your card’s interest charges/APR so there are no surprises.
+So, familiarize yourself with your card’s interest charges/APR so there are no surprises with your cash advance.
 Another thing to be mindful of is that you may have ATM fees that will be charged to your credit card.

 The Due Date on Your Cash Advance